WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 WPDOS 5.1 and almost all abbreviation-expander and other add-on software for WPDOS requires the use of expanded (EMS) memory in order to run properly or to run at all.
 EMS memory is not normally available to DOS applications under Vista unless you use an ingenious program named EMS Magic.

 If you have installed Tame, it will not be available in this EMS-enabled command prompt until you perform some further steps.
-First, open a command prompt and enter the following line exactly as it appears here (with the quotation marks and spaces):
+First, open a command prompt and enter the following line exactly as it appears here (including the quotation marks and spaces):

 Notepad "%ProgramFiles%\EMS Magic\shortcuts\autoexec.nt"